govau/service-manual/content/user-research/planning-user-research/using-existing-research-data/find-other-research.md

 ---
 ### [2]Desktop research

 There is a wealth of information on the internet that can help you get started.
-Explore similar products and services that use best practices.
+Explore similar products and services that use best practice.

 Consider questions such as:
 - How are other people doing what you are doing?